CubiCasa/cubicasa-ios-sdk-example-project/README.md

 - Fixed depth confidence encoding in conversion to depth16
 - UI fixes
 - When speech recognition fails with an error, show message and stop recognizing
+- SDK iOS minimum version requirement was raised to 12.0

 ### 2.7.0
 - Performance optimisations: moved video frame scaling and depth data processing to the GPU